 Teacher’s Tuesday is a social media campaign implemented through Global Monitoring Report(GMR) of UNESCO, introducing 10 teachers from 10 countries around the world for 10 weeks (Tuesdays) from the 25th February, to share their stories, motivations and challenges in their work.
 The detail is shown on the map below.

-This week’s story is about “The Importance of Inclusive Education for Indigenous Children” (blog: Mom bloggers for social good)
+This week’s story is about “The Importance of Inclusive Education for Indigenous Children”

 This story tells the importance of multilingual classroom of Natalee, a teacher from Bay Islands, Honduras where there are 9 indigenous groups and 7 languages.
 As a result of the historic and cultural background in the Bay Islands, English is the main language of instruction while on mainland Honduras, Spanish is the main language of instruction.